deeplife4eu/deeplife4eu.github.io/_pages/it.md

 sitemap: false
 permalink: /it
 ---

 # Using the Shared GPU Infrastructure

 ## Available Infrastructure

-In total we will be able to use 2 workstations with 80GB of RAM and 8vCPU cores.
+In total we will be able to use 4 workstations with 80GB of RAM and 8vCPU cores.
 Each station has a NVIDIA V100 GPU with 32GB of memory.
 These workstations are shared by all teams, so please be mindful of the compute needed by your scripts.
 All workstations come with CUDA v11.0 pre-installed, so you should be able to use the GPUs in your script without needing to install any drivers.

-Each Node currently comes with 100GB of disk space which can be extended if more space is needed to fit your data.
-However due to the limitations in total space we can provide as of now.
-Please consider using the same raw datasets as other teams working on the same project.
+All nodes share a 500GB harddisk so data can be exchanged between all instances.
+Further the instances denbi1 and denbi2 have a dedicated resizable volume of 100GB each, which can be made larger, if needed.
+For better collaboration we recommend using the shared disk.

 The nodes are not configured as a cluster so you will only be able to use one GPU at a time.

 ### Future Updates

 **More Workstations:** In total we got access to 6 of the workstations described above and are waiting for the final provisioning of those resources, meaning they should be available by the end of this week.

-**Shared Storage:** As of now each workstation has a separate Block Storage which means you should keep using the same instance to avoid having copies of data on multiple machines.
-However we already asked for the provisioning of shared storage instances which should also be available by the end of this week.

 Keep an eye on this site for updates to the available infrastructure.